objektwerks/work.order/README.md

 WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations u\nder the License.
-* ALL Housing Associations (HOA) are NOT included in this license.
-* Moreover, ALL HOAs are prohibited from using this software.
+>ALL Housing Associations (HOA), of any kind and/or any state, are prohibited from using this software.